Cars - NL Host Nation

 12.8 Annual Vehicle Inspection (APK) and Civil Liability Insurance (Motor Vehicles) Act (WAM)

 In Europe, all vehicles have to undergo a periodic technical inspection (known as APK in the Netherlands) in the interests of improving road safety and protecting the environment.
-Adequate information, especially on the inspection periods (which vary, depending on the age of the vehicle and the fuel type used), can be found online at Rdw information technical inspection apk.
-Vehicles must be inspected in good time through a wide network of car dealers and garages, which will simultaneously forward the data to the competent authorities.
+Adequate information, especially on the inspection periods (which vary, depending on the age of the vehicle and the fuel type used), can be found online on the RDW website.
+Vehicles must be inspected in good time.
+There is an extensive network of car dealers and garages that carry out inspections and forward the relevant data to the competent authorities.

 Information on which garages can perform this inspection and enter the inspection data into the official registry can be obtained from garages, car dealers and the RDW.